kristerhedfors/sumarai/README.md

 3. Ensure you have the llamafile executable.
 You can either:
    - Place it in your system's PATH
    - Keep it in the current working directory
-   - Set the LLAMAFILE environment variable to point to its location
+   - Set the LLAMAFILE_PATH environment variable to point to its location

 ### Usage